 NOTE: A "reset" is accomplished by the red pushbutton on the side of the cycle counter and adds the accumulated "Flt" cycles to the totals on the second data screen.
+With software revision 2b installed, it requires the pilot to press and release the reset button 3 times in a row.
 The daily Np "Flt" values are then reset to zero for the next flight period when the reset button is pressed and released.
 It is recommended that the operator record the daily "Flt" values in the flight log at the end of each flight day prior to resetting the cycle counter for the next flight day.
-If the operator neglects to do this, any subsequent recorded flight cycles are added to the prior values.
+If the operator neglects to reset the counter, any subsequent recorded flight cycles are added to the prior values.

-Following is the process by which Np cycles are accumulated and are shown as an example in Table 3.
+The following process by which Np cycles are accumulated is per the SAFRAN Linear interpolation methodology and are shown as an example in Table 3.

-Np cycles are not recorded until the Ng speed is $\geq 91\%$ at which point the A/C is light on the skids and is approaching flight.
+Np cycles are not recorded until the Ng speed is $\geq 88\%$ at which point the A/C is light on the skids and is approaching flight.
 This prevents any cycles from being recorded during ground runs for maintenance purposes.

-When Ng $\geq 91\%$ and Np $\geq 98\%$, a value of 1.0 is recorded for Np.
+When Ng $\geq 88\%$ and Np $\geq 98\%$ , a value of 1.0 is recorded for Np.
 This value is the "one time" maximum F1 value between each start - flight - shutdown.